cabloy/zova/zova-docs/guide/essentials/ioc/inject.md

 - Lookup and inject the bean instance by the registration name `$$modelTodo`.
 Generally speaking, you should ensure that the bean instance has been injected in the ioc container in advance, otherwise a null value will be returned

-### 4. Property name
+### 4. Variable name

-Lookup and inject the bean instance in the ioc container by the `property name`, and return a null value if not exist.
+Lookup and inject the bean instance in the ioc container by the `variable name`, and return a null value if not exist.
 This mechanism is generally used for `same module injection` and `hierarchical injection`

 ```typescript
 import type { ModelTodo } from '../../bean/model.todo.js';